muligmoen/FYS3110CompPhy/README.md

 ## Project 2
 This project aims to solve the radial part of the harmonic oscillator Schrödinger equation for one and two electrons.

+## Project 3
+This projects computes the correlation energy between electrons in the helium atom, taking as ansatz that the electrons are in the hydrogen 1s orbitals.

 ## Course information
 Course descriptions can be found at http://www.uio.no/studier/emner/matnat/fys/FYS3150/